josh-shen/DynamicWallpaper/README.md

 ctypes

 ## Usage
 Times set for 5 points during the day (dawn, sunrise, noon, sunset, dusk, night) with 3 points inbetween.
-Times are based on location, and can be set in the `loc`.
+Times are based on location, and can be set in `loc`.
 Put image filepath in `wallpapers`.